HAMILTON COUNTY INVASIVES PARTNERSHIP (HIP)

 Management Tools and Resources

-The Hamilton County Soil and Water Conservation District Tool Loan Program has weed wrenches available for free check out to Hamilton County residents.
+The Hamilton County Soil and Water Conservation District Tool Loan Program has weed wrenches and a variety of other tools available for free check out to Hamilton County residents.
 These tools use leverage to remove invasive species shrubs by the root.
 Learn more and make a reservation online!

 SWCD tool loan program